How to open a bank account in the US as a non-resident

 Save the paperwork with alternative solutions like Wise or Revolut

-If you’re new to the US, or don’t have a US residence in your name, you may struggle to open an account from a mainstream US bank.
+If you’re new to the US, or don’t have a US residence in your name, you may struggle to open an account from a US bank.
 However, that doesn’t mean you’re out of luck.

 Providers like these offer accounts which can hold, send, spend and receive US dollars, alongside a range of other currencies, which can be opened using your regular ID even if the US isn’t your home just yet.